Catch

 It is important to establish the forward body position early in the recovery and keep it as you slide forward on the seat.
 When you are just about finished the slide forward, you should be ready to drop the blade into the water.

-Below is a picture of a rower in the catch position.
+Below is an image of a rower in the catch position.

-• Arms and shoulders are relaxed but are extended forward (the blade will be just above the water)
+• Arms and shoulders are relaxed but are extended forward from the lats

 • Upper body is angled forward at the hips and is straight from the hips to the top of the head

-• Shins are at a 90 degree angle (maybe less with a shorter slide in a fixed seat boat)
+• Shins are at a 90 degree angle (maybe a little less in a fixed seat boat)

 • In a fixed seat boat, you will be sitting on the front edge of the seat